POeticPotatoes/Truffle/README.md

 ## Additional Notes
 * Truffle is still under heavy development and all of its classes are still subject to change.
 * Planned additions include allowing the `SqlSelector` class to select optional parameters with `OR`, as well as an `SqlObjectBuilder` that would allow for even more flexible creation of SqlObjects.
+I also intend to remove case sensitivity to align the library with sql.